Slip Resistance Testing Standards in 2021

 The Bottom Line for the Property Owner

 The United States OSHA has long recommended a minimum coefficient of friction (COF) of 0.50 for workplace safety without specifying how the COF is to be determined.
-This unfortunately is counterproductive.
+This unfortunately is counterproductive and misinformed.
 Different slip resistance test methods give different results, particularly under wet conditions.
 Thus the same floor could have coefficients of friction of 0.4, 0.5, 0.6, or 0.7 (or anywhere in between) depending entirely on what test method was used.
 The OSHA recommendation is therefore meaningless, but has caused confusion for many years.

-- Pendulum Tester for dynamic COF testing wet and dry with hard and/or soft rubber sliders, outdoor area testing, barefoot area testing, Sustainable Slip Resistance Testing, and application of long-established detailed situation-specific standards (swimming pool deck, outdoor ramp, etc.)
+- Pendulum Tester for reliable dynamic COF testing wet and dry with hard and/or soft rubber sliders, outdoor area testing, barefoot area testing, Sustainable Slip Resistance Testing, and application of long-established detailed situation-specific standards (swimming pool deck, outdoor ramp, etc.)

-- Tortus for testing where pedestrians are not likely to be running, and where numerous wet and dry tests are needed with hard and/or soft rubber sliders
+- Tortus for testing where pedestrians are not likely to be running, and where numerous wet and dry tests are needed with hard and/or soft rubber sliders.

 No one of these slip resistance testers is capable of doing all the tasks that might be needed.
 However, the three slip test devices listed above allow the user ample capability for prevention and analysis of slip and fall accidents in almost any situation.